Skip to main content

 What are Female Intermittent Catheters?

-Female catheters are small sterile tubes inserted through your urethra to drain urine from the bladder.
+Catheters are small sterile tubes inserted through your urethra to drain urine from the bladder.

-Examples of types of female catheters
+Examples of types of catheters for women

-Catheters come in all French sizes and lengths for all genders and ages, including pediatric length catheters for children and adolescents.
+Intermittent catheters come in all French sizes and lengths for all genders and ages, including pediatric length catheters for children and adolescents.
 Female length catheters are typically around 6 inches long, although more compact options are available.

 Catheters have come a long way since they were first invented.
 Luckily, we no longer have to self-cath with metal tubes or reeds.
 Today’s intermittent catheters are typically made of comfortable, flexible materials such as vinyl (PVC), silicone, POBE, or red rubber latex.